sgrvinod/a-PyTorch-Tutorial-to-Text-Classification/README.md

 In this tutorial, we will consider this last type, made possibly by an abundance of labeled data.
 We will be implementing the [Hierarchial Attention Network (HAN)](https://www.cs.cmu.edu/~hovy/papers/16HLT-hierarchical-attention-networks.pdf), one of the more interesting and interpretable text classification models.

-This model will not only classify your document, but also _choose_ specific parts of the text – both sentences and individual words – that it thinks are most important.
+This model not only classifies a document, but **also _chooses_ specific parts of the text – both sentences and individual words – that it thinks are most important.**

-Some examples:
+---

 ![](./img/health.png)